ripper19/rdbms/README.md

 └── UpdateStatement.java      - Update Statement

-**Current Limitations**:
+**Current Limitations**
-No persistent storage (in-memory only)
+- No persistent storage (in-memory only)
-Basic query capabilities
+- Basic query capabilities
-No transaction support
+- No transaction support
-No join operations
+- No join operations
-Limited error handling
+- Limited error handling

 **Learning Objectives**
 This project serves as an educational tool to understand:
 - How databases store and organize data
 - The implementation of basic SQL operations
 - Type safety and data validation in databases